Oreolek/shooter/README.md

 #### Splitting your game
 See `Gulpfile.js.`
 The trick is to concatenate your files before every build.

+#### The custom text cycling
+A cycling link is a "replacer" hyperlink that replaces its contents with another text.
+The game implies that a situation cannot have more than one cycling link.

+The basic function for a replacer link is this:
+`textcycle = (content, ref) -> a(content).replacer(ref).class("cycle").id(ref).toString()`

+The `shoot_pacifist` situation uses only this function to do a text cycle.
+But there's also a more advanced version.

+The function `cycle` expects your situation to have a replacer action `cyclewriter` written like this:

+    cyclewriter: (character) -> cycle(this, character)

+Also it expects your situation to have a `cycle_gallery` function.
+This is the function that returns your text strings.

+You can see how it's done in the `start` situation.

 ## MIT License
 Copyright © 2015 Alexander Yakovlev, http://en.oreolek.ru